 Hepatitis C is a contagious liver disease that can lead to cirrhosis, liver failure, and liver cancer.
-Although early diagnosis can prevent liver damage, hepatitis C can be fatal without treatment.
+Early diagnosis can prevent liver damage, but it can be fatal without treatment.
 It can spread through contaminated needles or blood.

 The hepatitis C virus (HCV) causes hepatitis C. It invades liver cells, causing inflammation, swelling, dysfunction, and eventual organ damage.